-Thank you for the opportunity to present a submission on this important topic.
-The Cancer Society welcomes the Law Commission report and considers it timely that a review of the legislation on alcohol in New Zealand is undertaken given the growing body of evidence that links alcohol with cancer.
-The Society supports the general direction of legislative proposals suggested in the Law Commission report that aim to bring about change in alcohol consumption and related behaviours in New Zealand.
+Thank you for the opportunity to present a submission on the Alcohol Reform Bill.
+The Cancer Society welcomes this opportunity and considers it of the utmost importance that the legislation on alcohol in New Zealand is strengthened to minimise the dangers of this Group 1 Carcinogen and the growing body of evidence that links alcohol with many types of cancer.
+The Society supported the general direction of legislative proposals suggested in the Law Commission report that aimed to bring about change in alcohol consumption and related behaviours in New Zealand.
+We consider that the proposed changes to Alcohol legislation are not strong enough to effect the change needed to reduce the number of unnecessary deaths and the increasing costs to the country that alcohol use causes.